Immohammad/Immohammad/README.md

 ## Introduction
 I am a computer engineering graduate of Shahid Beheshti University.<br/>
 Front-end development??
 Yeah.
-This is what made the CE beautiful
+This is what made the CE beautiful for me

 ## Languages & Technologies
 <div>